cawolfkreo/nextbus-sf-busses-distance/README.md

 The idea of the exam is to implement the visualization mentioned before on a website using the tools learned from the semester.
 There are some requirements like fetching the data the applications needs from [NextBus](https://gist.github.com/grantland/7cf4097dd9cdf0dfed14) every 10 seconds, adding the option to make comments and allow user to login and create accounts, and also [deploy on heroku](https://buses-distance.herokuapp.com/).

 There are some changes from the original code of the visualization made by John.
 One of wich is a small fix to make the visualization more [useful and organized](https://github.com/cawolfkreo/sanfrancisco-distance-buses/commit/b952c3bd616707d3aecbc055b75a3a26830d0b94#diff-aafc747ecfc5982788bdfab3222c02fb).
-One can say that small change could be the fix to a potential bug in the original D3 code :100: .
+One can say that such a small change could be the fix to a potential bug in the original D3 code from John Guerra :100: .

 ## Getting Started
 If you want to see this project in action you can do so by going [here.](https://buses-distance.herokuapp.com/) But, if you want to deploy and test it yourself you will need to install [Meteor.js](https://www.meteor.com/) first.
 There are different ways to do it and they are all explained on [Meteor.js website.](https://www.meteor.com/install)